Explore

 By product or product line

-A product leader oversees each product or product line.
-While they only focus on one product, they manage a broad range of initiatives for that product — conducting market research, maintaining the product roadmap, incorporating customer feedback, and partnering with the development team to build new features and functionality.
-This type of structure is well-suited to large organizations with multiple offerings.
+A product leader manages a broad range of initiatives for one product or product line — conducting customer research, maintaining the product roadmap, and partnering with engineering to build new functionality.

 By product feature

-A product leader owns a discrete focus area and communicates with other product managers in the organization about cross-dependencies that exist for the suite of products.
-The chief product officer typically ensures visibility and cohesion across the broader product organization.
-This structure is particularly useful for organizations with complex offerings.
+A product leader owns a discrete focus area and communicates with other product managers about cross dependencies.
+The CPO typically ensures visibility and cohesion across the broader product organization.

 By cross-functional collaboration

-Sometimes called product squads, cross-functional groups are especially popular among agile development teams.
-These groups are often comprised of a product owner or product manager, a coach or scrum master, developers, and sometimes quality assurance (QA) folks.
-This approach works well in large organizations with sufficient product and development team members and resources to justify creating many smaller teams.
+Sometimes called product squads, these groups are especially popular among agile development teams.
+They are often comprised of a product owner or product manager, a coach or scrum master, developers, and sometimes QA folks.

 By customer segment